 The current name of the stadium comes from its sponsor – Etihad Airways.
 It is an impressive venue with place for 53,400 people.
 A few years ago, Etihad Stadium has also been named the best stadium in the world.

 Sitting to the east of the city center, Manchester City stadium is a fascinating place to visit!
 A stadium tour gives you a real insight into how life as a professional footballer must feel to the players.
 You get to walk down the glass players’ tunnel out onto the pitch, see inside the changing rooms and view the trophy display.
 You can even have a virtual chat in the press room with Pep Guardiola, the club’s current manager, and take home a photograph of the occasion.

 An audio-visual show has recently been added to the lineup which makes the Etihad Stadium tour one of the most immersive in Premier League football.
 The staff here is also extremely friendly, and the guides that do the tours do an excellent job!

 Good to know: The Etihad Stadium tour is available daily, all year round, with just a few exceptions.
-You can check availability and book the tour here.
+You can check availability and book a tour here.

 3. John Rylands Library